eyeframe/IBMHackathon/README.md

 1. `sudo docker build -t eyeframe/callforcode .`
 2. `sudo docker run -p 8081:8081 -it --device /dev/snd  eyeframe/callforcode`

+(it may take several minutes to get the docker container up and running)

-# HOW TO RUN THE SERVER DIRECTLY :
+## HOW TO RUN THE SERVER DIRECTLY :

-1. clone the repository using
+clone the repository using

    `git clone https://github.com/eyeframe/IBMHackathon.git`

-2. follow the instructions given below
+follow the instructions given below

 •	Download anaconda and nodejs from these links